ulfschneider/ulfschneider.github.io/_posts/blog/2016-03-13-pocket-git-guide.md

 git add [<pathspec>]
 ```

-`<pathspec>` specifies the files to be put into the staging area.
+`<pathspec>` specifies the files to be put into the staging area (the index).
 Wildcards are allowed.

 If a version of a file is not staged, Git doesn´t know how to refer to that version of the file and therefore you can´t commit it later on.
 Staged but uncommitted content remains only on your local computer and will not be send to a remote repository somewhere else.